jsoma/tabletop/README.md

 Check out the reference and the examples, but basically you're set.
 The only thing to think about right _now_ is if you want to deal with multiple sheets you can get rid of `simpleSheet: true` (more on that later).

 You might also be interested in the publishing/republishing/publish-as-it-changes aspects of Google Spreadsheets, but you'll need to google that for any specifics.

-### If your Publish to Web URL doesn't work

-For an unknown reason the **Publish to Web** URL sometimes doesn't work, especially if it has a `/d/e` in it.
-If yours has a `/d/e`, try refreshing the page to see if it goes away.
-If it doesn't the following steps will work:

-1. Click the **Share** link in the upper right-hand corner
-2. **Change...** access to "On - Anyone with a link"
-3. Use the URL from that window

 # Reference